slacgismo/regrow/README.md

 # REGROW: Renewable Energy Generation Risk from Outlier Weather

-This private repository is for team members of the REGROW project, funded by the U.S. Departement of Energy's Office of Electricity.
-Please use this to share important documents, notes, data, and code.
+This repository contains notes, data, and development code for the REGROW project, funded by the U.S. Departement of Energy's Office of Electricity.
+Its primary purpose is for project members to share and collaborate, while documenting progress on the research.
+The code contained here is presented "as-is" and is not intended to be an installable package.
+Please reach out to `bennetm [at] nrel [dot] gov` for additional questions.

 The Technical Work Plan for the project is available in the top-level directory.
 Sub-directories are: